Raijeee/SleepSync/README.md

     result = self.cursor.execute(f"select * from USERS where password='{password}';")
     return result.fetchone()
 ```
-This is a function, similarly to query user, matches the credientials with the inputted "password" with the databses list of hashed "passwords".
-This function will return the password when its entered correctly or nothing when inputted with the wrong one.
+This is a function, similarly to query user, matches the credentials with the inputted "password" with the databases list of hashed "passwords".
+This function will return the password when it's entered correctly or nothing when inputted with the wrong one.

 ### Create New User into Database:
 ```.py